DanielOhrin/minecraft-HSFishing/README.md

 - Special

 Unique and Special are currently unused by the plugin itself.
 These rarities and their colors follow the universal rarity system of HighSkiesMC.
 The % chances can be edited in the `DropTable` class.

+## Data Storage/Item Tracking

+Each item's stats are tracked using persistent data containers (PDCs).
+Some stats are not currently used, but are there for future implementations.